json-schema-org/json-schema-spec/jsonschema-core.md

 and editing this keyword.
 The value of this keyword MAY be used in debug or error output which is intended for developers making use of schemas.

-Schema vocabularies SHOULD allow `$comment` within any object containing vocabulary keywords.
-Implementations MAY assume `$comment` is allowed unless the vocabulary specifically forbids it.
-Vocabularies MUST NOT specify any effect of `$comment` beyond what is described in this specification.

 Tools that translate other media types or programming languages to and from `application/schema+json` MAY choose to convert that media type or programming language's native comments to or from `$comment` values.
 The behavior of such